sandaiiyahh/JavaScript30/16-Mouse Move Shadow/README.md

 # 🖱️ Day 16 - Mouse Move Shadow

-Another cool offsetX/offsetY project for us to better understand mouse coordinates on a page.
+Another cool `offsetX` / `offsetY` project for us to better understand mouse coordinates on a page.
 In this project, we were able to move a text's shadow according to where our mouse was on the page.

 ![mouse-move-demo](https://i.ibb.co/RvpHnns/Screen-Shot-2021-05-03-at-5-34-26-PM.png)